srpablino/gcnsm/Readme.md

 # Graph Convolutional Networks - Schema Matching (GCNSM)

-For the 10-fold-cv and random_sub_sampling dataset similarity experiments (based on meta-features extracted from OML datasets, see [this work](https://github.com/AymanUPC/all_prox_openml/tree/master/OML02)), you can skip step1 and step2 by downloading the files indicated in the folder step2/output/
+For the dataset similarity experiments (based on meta-features extracted from openML datasets, see [this work](https://github.com/AymanUPC/all_prox_openml/tree/master/OML02)), and the attribute matching based on the monitor dataset from the [DI2KG challenge](http://di2kg.ing.uniroma3.it/2020/#challenge), you can skip step1 and step2 by downloading the files indicated in the folder step2/output/

-For the hold-out attribute matching experiment, you can skip step1 and step2 by downoading the files indicated in the folder step2/output/
+If you want to run all steps, you must provide the input-files for the involved datasets in your experiments.
+For the example experiments (openML and monitor), you can download the input files as indicated in the readme file inside step1/input

 ## Step 1:
 Extract metafeatures from datasets with pandas profiling tool You need to create a folder (/step1/input/folder_experiment_name/) with the datasets of your experiment inside

 ## Step 2:
-Build graph from the datasets and metafeatures + encoded features of the datasets using the fastText word embeddings model
+Build graph from the datasets and metafeatures + encoded features of the datasets using the fastText word embeddings model.
+It uses step1/output/folder_experiment_name/ files.

 ## Step 3:
 Use the encoded graph to train a NN which will learn how the input datasets are related, and be able to relate new unseen datasets to the ones you already have.
-This step requieres that you have the graph with the fasttext-encoded features of your input datasets (see step2/output/readme.txt)
+This step requieres that you have the graph with the fasttext-encoded features of your input datasets (see step2/output/readme.txt to download the encoded graph for the example experiments).
+If you started from step1, this step uses the files generated at: step2/output/folder_experiment_name/

 This step also requeres that you have a csv ground_truth (with a header) following the format: \
 id1,id2,match \